reltronersk/skill-wanderer-progress-documentation/http-methods-get-post-put-delete/README.md

 Understanding HTTP methods deeply is essential for building:

 * Reliable APIs
-* Scalable backend systems
+* Scalable distributed systems
 * Secure enterprise platforms
+* Efficient cloud infrastructure
-* Predictable distributed systems
+* Predictable operational workflows

 The best engineers do not merely memorize HTTP methods.

 They understand:

-* Why they exist
+* Why methods exist
-* What problems they solve
+* What architectural assumptions they create
+* How infrastructure interprets them
-* Their infrastructure implications
+* Their operational implications
-* Their operational tradeoffs
+* Their scalability tradeoffs
-* Their real-world consequences
+* Their security consequences

-HTTP methods are one of the foundational languages of the modern internet.
+HTTP methods are one of the foundational communication languages of the modern internet.

+They are not merely syntax.

+They are architectural contracts.